 A closer examination of the contributions to the percentage change in real GDP suggests that pandemic-induced mitigation strategies had the greatest impact on the largest component of real GDP, personal consumption expenditures (Figure 5).
 The impact of the Coronavirus response legislation can be seen in the rebound in personal consumption expenditures in the third quarter.
 American workers utilized the Economic Impact Payments and expanded unemployment insurance to bring about a large third-quarter increase in retail spending as the labor market recovered.
 Consumer spending on both durable and nondurable goods purchases also increased dramatically during the middle months of 2020 after sharp declines in March and April, surpassing their pre-pandemic levels.
-Despite the mid-year recovery, growth in nondurable goods spending came in at 2.1 percent (year-over-year) for 2020, considerably below the average growth rate between 2017-2019 of 3.3 percent.
-Moreover, consumer spending on services has yet to recover to pre-pandemic levels as of March 2021, and it declined by \$603 million during 2020, or 7.3 percent relative to 2019.
+However, consumer spending on services declined by \$635 billion during 2020 overall, or 7.5 percent relative to 2019.
 Lower spending on services overall has been driven by decreased activity in healthcare, transportation, recreation, and food and accommodation, all industries disproportionately impacted by the pandemic.